Enlarging and Reducing Sculptures for Bronze Statues

 Below is an overview of the most commonly used techniques.

-1. 3D printing (SLA)
+1. 3D Printing (SLA)

 Advantages:

-exceptional attention to detail
+exceptional detail reproduction

-suitable for fine detailing
+suitable for fine texture work

 Disadvantages:

-For large formats, 3D printing quickly becomes expensive
+for large formats, 3D printing quickly becomes expensive

-2. Milling polystyrene (Isomo)
+2. Polystyrene (Isomo) Milling

 Ideal for: large sculptures with less complex textures.